 Space backgrounds have a distinctive psychological effect on the viewer—they can inspire feelings of adventure, risk-taking and intellectualism (perfect for science media or business pitch documents), but they are also incredibly calming.
 To boot, they are also breathtakingly beautiful, and require only simple typography in the foreground to make them shine.

-Check out this selection of space nebula backgrounds, which has a huge range of different color tones to suit any project.
+Check out this selection of space backgrounds, which has a huge range of different color tones to suit any project.
 Add them to your posters or websites for a sublime space effect.

 3. The Grunge Background

 Grunge backgrounds will never go out of style—they always give a cool, informal edge to designs.
 Look for peeled paint textures, faded edges, and deep, murky color schemes.

 Grunge backgrounds look great because they contain so much texture and visual interest.
 They are versatile too—try layering them under photos and setting the opacity to Multiply to bring through some of that interesting texture and give your images an aged, vintage-style effect.

 Try adding a grunge background to a festival flyer, a gig poster or a magazine cover to add depth and interest.
 These unique grunge backgrounds will also look fantastic placed in games and apps, bringing a more immersive quality to digital designs.

 Enjoy a premium selection of 12 painted backgrounds featuring beautiful colors and more.
 Created with a variety of tools, this set has high resolution backgrounds you'll definitely want to add to your collection.